devran1/devran1/README.md

 <br />

-Hi,I'm Devran DOĞAN🙌, a software engineer, I like programming, mostly RL & DRL, but I am also interested in other Machine Learning models and Neural Networks.
-Apart from that I love learning, problem Solving, and studying Physics.❤✌
+Hi, I'm Devran DOĞAN🙌.
+A software engineer, I like programming, mostly RL & DRL, but I am also interested in other Machine Learning models and Neural Networks.
+Apart from that I love learning, problem Solving, and studying Physics.❤

 <!-- <img align="right" width="200" height="200" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" /> -->